Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries

-Note that -- akin to other dictionary learning formulations\cite{aharon2006img} -- the objective in the optimization problem~\eqref{Eq:CoupledDL} encourages the data representation to approximate the data, and the constraint in~\eqref{Eq:CoupledDL} encourages the data representation to be sparse (i.e. the overall sparsity of the data representations is constrained to be less than or equal to $s$)\footnote{ Note that, we could also use alternative sparsity constraints, such as (a) $\|\mathbf{z}_i \|_0 + \|\mathbf{u}_i \|_0 \leq s_x, \|\mathbf{z}_i \|_0 + \|\mathbf{v}_i \|_0 \leq s_y$, (b) $\|\mathbf{z}_i \|_0 \leq s_z, \|\mathbf{u}_i \|_0 \leq s_u, \|\mathbf{v}_i \|_0 \leq s_v.$ We prefer to use the sparse constraint in~\eqref{Eq:CoupledDL} rather than any of these constraints for various reasons.
-First, the proposed constraint seems to couple better the modalities than the constraint (a).
-Moreover, in comparison with individual upper bounds to the sparsity of the vectors $\mathbf{z}_i$, $\mathbf{u}_i$ and $\mathbf{v}_i$ in constraint (b), it appears to be more sensible to come up with an upper bound on the overall sparsity and allow the algorithm to automatically determine the individual sparsities of the various sparse representations. }.
+Note that -- akin to other dictionary learning formulations\cite{aharon2006img} -- the objective in the optimization problem~\eqref{Eq:CoupledDL} encourages the data representation to approximate the data, and the constraint in~\eqref{Eq:CoupledDL} encourages the data representation to be sparse (i.e. the overall sparsity of the data representations is constrained to be less than or equal to $s$)\footnote{ Note that, we could also use alternative sparsity constraints, such as (a) $\|\mathbf{z}_i \|_0 + \|\mathbf{u}_i \|_0 \leq s_x, \|\mathbf{z}_i \|_0 + \|\mathbf{v}_i \|_0 \leq s_y$, (b) $\|\mathbf{z}_i \|_0 \leq s_z, \|\mathbf{u}_i \|_0 \leq s_u, \|\mathbf{v}_i \|_0 \leq s_v.$ Empirical studies suggest that these constraints lead to similar performance.
+We prefer the constraint in~\eqref{Eq:CoupledDL} since it makes the formulation concise, with fewer parameters for tuning. }.